abinit/abinit/doc/installation.md

 Both of them can be found either on the Web, or in the doc subdirectory of the package.
 -->

-Any comment or suggestion to improve the procedure or this page are welcome!
+Any comment or suggestion to improve the procedure or this page is welcome!
 Simply contact the ABINIT group on the [forum](https://forum.abinit.org).

 ## Overview